celsobessa/veritate-search/README-EN.md

 # Veritate Fact Check Search

-A search interface for fact checking articles using Veritate Initiative Public Index and API
+A search interface for fact checking articles using Veritate Initiative Public Index and API, parte of Veritate Initiative, an experimental project with the mission of strenghtening _fact checing_ in Brazil.
+Comprised by an [Crawler/Indexer](#crawler-indexer), [Public Index API](public-index-api) and **Fact Check** [Aggregator/Search](aggregator-search) for Brazilian news and politics.

 <hr>

 > **Para versão em português, [clique aqui](README.md).**